brainfoolong/web-ftp-client/README.md

 # Install synology
 * Install package node 4
-* Via SSH terminal do the same as install linux
+* Via SSH terminal do the same as install linux.
+You can for sure use a shared folder.
+* Automatic boot on startup for DSM 6 or above
+  * `sudo ln -s $(pwd)/wfc /usr/local/etc/rc.d/web-ftp-client.sh && sudo chmod 0755 wfc`
-* Notice: Some disktations have very low ram and cpu to run this application at full speed
+* Notice: Some disk-stations have too low RAM and CPU to run this application at full speed.
+But at least constant 5MB/s download/upload should be possible.

 # Development setup
 * Git clone master to a directory of your choice